arkfx/BiblioShare/biblioshare.md

 django-filter
 ```

-For geospatial queries, we'll use PostgreSQL's earthdistance extension or simple Haversine formula for SQLite compatibility.
+No geospatial extensions are required in the MVP; we'll use simple text/location filters (bairro/cidade).

 ### 4.2 Search Implementation